MrTheBino/dieseldrachen-vtt/README.md

  * some more automations
  * some styling
  * bug fixing

- *
+## 3rd Party
-This system is using the font [Dicier](https://speakthesky.itch.io/typeface-dicier), by Speak the Sky, licensed under CC BY 4.0.
+* This system is using the font [Dicier](https://speakthesky.itch.io/typeface-dicier), by Speak the Sky, licensed under CC BY 4.0.
+* This system is using icons from [Game Icons.net](https://game-icons.net/) licensed under CC BY 4.0